-- (9) The stock option was granted on December 21, 2011, and the shares subject to this option vest monthly over 48 months subject to continued employment (or service as a director or consultant). - (10) The stock option was granted on August 18, 2008 pursuant to the terms of an employment offer letter agreement between us and Mr. DeMaria dated as of July 31, 2008.
-The shares subject to the option vest over 48 months, with 25% vested at the end of the first year of employment and the remaining shares monthly thereafter subject to continued employment (or service as a director or consultant). - (11) Consists of an option for 350,000 shares and an option for 100,000 shares granted on November 8, 2007 pursuant to the terms of an employment offer letter agreement between us and Mr. Perham dated as of November 8, 2007.
+- (9) The stock option was granted on December 21, 2011, and the shares subject to this option vest over 48 months, with 25% vesting on the anniversary of the grant date and the remaining shares monthly thereafter subject to continued employment (or service as a director or consultant). - (10) The stock option was granted on August 18, 2008 pursuant to the terms of an employment offer letter agreement between us and Mr. DeMaria dated as of July 31, 2008.
+The shares subject to the option vested over 48 months, and were fully vested as of August 18, 2012.
+Mr. DeMaria resigned his employment with us in January 2013 and entered into a consulting agreement with us to provide transitional services.
+These options will expire at the end of the term of the consulting agreement. - (11) Consists of an option for 350,000 shares and an option for 100,000 shares granted on November 8, 2007 pursuant to the terms of an employment offer letter agreement between us and Mr. Perham dated as of November 8, 2007.
 The option to purchase 350,000 shares vests as to 80% of these shares if the average closing price of our common stock for a 90-day measurement period is at least \$10.00 per share, and vests as to the remaining 20% of these shares pro rata for each \$0.01 increase in the average price up to \$12.00 per share during a 90-day measurement period.
 The option to purchase 100,000 shares vests as to 50% of the shares if the average closing price of our common stock for a 90-day measurement period is at least \$13.00 per share, and as to the remaining 50% of these shares pro rata for each \$0.01 increase up to \$15.00 per share during a 90-day measurement period.
 The vesting of such options is subject to Mr. Perham's continued employment (or service as a director or consultant).